convergencelabs/convergence-server/README.md

 * **[OrientDB](https://orientdb.org/)**: Orient DB is used as the backing database.
 * **[Google Protocol Buffers](https://developers.google.com/protocol-buffers/)**: Protocol Buffers are used as the communications protocol for realtime collaboration over Web Sockets.

-## Development Requirements
+## Development
 The following development tools are required to build the Convergence Server:

 * [Java](https://openjdk.java.net/) 11.x
 * [Scala](http://www.scala-lang.org/download/) 2.12.x
 * [SBT](http://www.scala-sbt.org/) 1.3.x

-## Development
-The main entry point of the Convergence Server is the `com.convergencelabs.server.ConvergenceServer` class.
-This is a good place to start if you are new to the code base.

 The standard SBT tasks can be used to compile and test the server.

 * `sbt compile`
 * `sbt test`

+The main entry point of the Convergence Server is the `com.convergencelabs.server.ConvergenceServer` class.
+This is a good place to start if you are new to the code base.

 ## Binary Distribution